trey-c/oui/README.md

 ## Ocicat Ui Framework (oui)

+:warning: :warning: :warning:

+**Project has been killed.
+Why?**

+I'm no longer a full-time programmer & [Flutter](https://flutter.dev/) **fulfills all** the goals of **oui**; it has hot reloading and constraint layouts with near native performance on all major platforms (windows/android/ios).

+Also in hindsight, Nim was a **bad** choice for such a project.
+Zero hot reloading without **messy** hacks and still struggles to be setup on windows with any consistency (https://github.com/dom96/choosenim/issues/263 is still a problem)

-:warning: :warning: :warning: **Repo is temporarily frozen as I've been rewriting 'nanovg'** :warning: :warning: :warning:
+:warning: :warning: :warning:

 > :warning: Read the [manual](doc/MANUAL.md) before trying and understand that **oui** is pre-v1.0.0 with **lots of bugs** :warning:

-Open source, and expressive Ui framework with near native preformance, an easy to use syntax, addon modules, and a GUI for seamless deployments (Desktop & Mobile)
+Open source, and expressive Ui framework with near native preformance, an easy to use syntax, addon modules, and a GUI for seamless deployments (Desktop & Mobile) fw
 ### Features

 - No html/css/nodejs